 Implementation timelines: Immediate upon Board approval.

-Lead Superintendent(s)/Subject Matter Expert(s): Coordinating Superintendent of Education, Equity, Inclusive School and Community Services, Research and Assessment Services.
+Lead Superintendent(s)/Subject Matter Expert(s): Superintendent of Education, School and System Operations

 Stakeholder Groups with Responsibilities under this Policy and Procedure: